Barnes Wallis: Aircraft and geodetic construction

-By the time of the R101 crash, Wallis had moved to the Vickers aircraft factory at the Brooklands motor circuit and aerodrome between Byfleet and Weybridge in Surrey.
-The prewar aircraft designs of Rex Pierson, the Wellesley, the Wellington and the later Warwick and Windsor all employed Wallis's geodetic design in the fuselage and wing structures.
+By the time of the R101 crash, Wallis had moved to the Vickers aircraft factory at the Brooklands motor circuit and aerodrome, between Byfleet and Weybridge in Surrey.
+The pre-war aircraft designs of Rex Pierson – the Wellesley, the Wellington and the later Warwick and Windsor – all employed Wallis's geodetic design in the fuselage and wing structures.

-The Wellington had one of the most robust airframes ever developed, and pictures of its skeleton largely shot away, but still sound enough to bring its crew home safely, are still impressive.
-The geodetic construction offered a light and strong airframe (compared to conventional designs), with clearly defined space within for fuel tanks, payload and so on.
-However the technique was not easily transferred to other aircraft manufacturers, nor was Vickers able to build other designs in factories tooled for geodetic work.
+The Wellington had one of the most robust airframes ever developed; the geodetic construction offered a light and strong airframe (compared to conventional designs), with clearly defined space within for fuel tanks, payload and so on.
+The technique was not easily transferred to other aircraft manufacturers, nor was Vickers able to build other designs in factories tooled for geodetic work.

 Bombs

 After the outbreak of the Second World War in Europe in 1939, Wallis saw a need for strategic bombing to destroy the enemy's ability to wage war and he wrote a paper titled "A Note on a Method of Attacking the Axis Powers".
 Referring to the enemy's power supplies, he wrote (as Axiom 3): "If their destruction or paralysis can be accomplished they offer a means of rendering the enemy utterly incapable of continuing to prosecute the war".
 As a means to do this, he proposed huge bombs that could concentrate their force and destroy targets which were otherwise unlikely to be affected.
 Wallis's first super-large bomb design came out at some ten tons, far more than any current bomber could carry.
 Rather than drop the idea, this led him to suggest a plane that could carry it – the "Victory Bomber".